 Factors Affecting Price Elasticity of Supply

-- Nature Constraints : The nature also places constraints upon supply.
+- Nature Constraints: Nature also places constraints upon supply.
 Red maple trees, for instance, take 15 years to grow.
-So it is impossible to rise the supply of red maple overnight.
+So it is impossible to raise the supply of red maple overnight.

-- The Definition of the good : As in the case of demand, elasticity of supply also relies upon the definition of the good.
-The commodity is defined as, the greater its elasticity of supply.
+- The Definition of the good: As in the case of demand, the elasticity of supply also relies upon the definition of the good.
+The commodity is defined as the greater its elasticity of supply.
 For instance, it is easier for a tailor to transfer resources from manufacturing yellow skirts to blue skirts than from skirts to men’s pants.

-This is a detailed and an elucidated information about the concept Price Elasticity of Supply.
+This is detailed and elucidated information about the concept Price Elasticity of Supply.
 To learn more, stay tuned to BYJU’S.